sirbuig/operating-systems/docs/week-4/understand_fork.md

 **Usage** :

-1. create a file named `forks.log`
+1. Create a file named `forks.log`
 2. Run the `script.py` code in a separate terminal
 3. Run the `template.c`